biowdl/PacBio-variantcalling/README.md

 This will run the pipeline for you using the `tests/data/config/variant_calling.json` example configuration file.
 After the pipeline has completed, you can find the full execution folder in `cromwell-executions`.
-For your convenience, the workflow outputs have also been copied to the `test-output` folder in the current directory.
+The workflow outputs have also been copied to the `test-output` folder in the current directory, as is specified in the `tests/data/config/cromwell.options.json` options file.

 For your own analysis, you can take the `variant_calling.json` file as a starting point, and update the `subreadsFile` and `barcodesFasta` to point to your own data.
 It is probably also best to leave out `"VariantCalling.ccsChunks": "1"`, since that prevents running the CCS step in parallel.
 By default, the pipeline will split the CSS step in 20 chunks to speed up the analysis.